aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_column-procedures-and-functions/gmp_column_getlowerboundraw.rst

 .. note::

-    -  If a column has a unit then the scaled upper bound is retrieved (without unit).
+    -  If a column has a unit then the scaled lower bound is retrieved (without unit).

     -  This procedure is much more efficient than calling the function